coloshword/ExcelAgent/README.md

 - write some simple code to create a user...
 - and some simple code to get a user
 - this will take the SimpleConnection Pool to do this

+- create user is created, now for login user
+- let's add create user to the server endpoint

+- is_user_in_db: works